lab-sun/NLE-DM/README.md

 ## Citation
-If you use our NEL-DM network or BDD_AD dataset in an academic work, please cite:
+If you use our NEL-DM network or BDD-AD dataset in an academic work, please cite:
 ```
 bib tex
 ```